 Click each of the questions below to learn more about medications for opioid use disorder.

 Step 1: If you have a health care provider (doctor, nurse, etc.), start there.
 Ask them about methadone, buprenorphine, and naltrexone, and whether you can be prescribed one of these medications.
-If your health care provider is unable to prescribe these medications, request a referral to another provider who can prescribe them.
+If your health care provider is unable or unwilling to prescribe these medications, request a referral to another provider who can prescribe them.

 Step 2: If you do not have a health care provider, find a local treatment provider in your community by using the maps on our community pages.